 Want to have a year’s worth of French 1 resources with updates?

 You can get all of these French 1 resources in one huge bundle!
 That’s right, get all of these and many more.
 In fact, an entire year’s worth!
-I add to it a few times a month, and I will until it is complete.
+I add to it quarterly, and I will until it is complete.
 Right now, there are over 4300 pages of activities for French 1!

 Once it’s done, it will be complete curriculum with a pacing guide and all the French 1 resources needed to teach that curriculum.
 It will be a great stand-alone resource or as a really useful supplement to an existing curriculum.